paulkernfeld/global-data-in-rust/README.md

 Advantages:

 - Built into Rust
-- Allows efficient unsafe mutable data management (see `lazy_static`)
+- Allows efficient unsafe mutable data management (e.g. `lazy_static`)
 - Works well with raw pointers + FFI.
 This is likely better than `const` because "References to the same constant are not necessarily guaranteed to refer to the same memory address..." ([TRPL 1st ed.](https://doc.rust-lang.org/1.29.2/book/first-edition/const-and-static.html))

 Disadvantages:

-- Access to mutable statics is unsafe because the compiler isn't checking that there's unique.
+- All access to mutable statics is unsafe.
+Be careful not to violate any invariants!
 - All data must be `Sync`
 - Destructors won't run

+## Domain-specific solutions

+- The Embedded Rust Book [suggests using a singleton pattern](https://rust-embedded.github.io/book/peripherals/singletons.html) instead of a `static mut` to "treat your hardware like data" without requiring as much `unsafe`.
+- The Amethyst game engine has a [`Loader`](https://docs-src.amethyst.rs/stable/amethyst_assets/struct.Loader.html) struct that can be used to load data.

 # TODO:

-- Domain-specific solutions
 - Show an example of raw pointers or FFI with static
 - Is it possible to use interior mutability with `const`?
 - What's a real-life use case of an immutable static item?